davidbmx/tic-tac-toe/README.md

 # TicTacToe

-This is a game with angular and firebase for many users in realtime
+This is a game with angular and firebase for many users in realtime visit https://tic-tac-toe-f743b.firebaseapp.com

 ## Development server